bobdrummond/mqtt-multinode/README.md

 # MQTT MultiNode
 ## Overview
 This is meant to be a home automation node.
-It runs on an ESP8266 and uses MQTT to talk to a central server.
+It compiles with the Arduino IDE, runs on an ESP8266 and uses MQTT to talk to a central server.
 I'm working with Home Assistant (https://home-assistant.io) at the moment.

 I think this is in a rough, early stage, but it's doing useful things for me already and I was asked to share it.